 Worldpackers is ideal for those who value learning and community.
 They also provide travel insurance for added security.

-WWOOF for Work Exchanges for Free Accommodation
+WWOOF for Volunteer Exchanges

 WWOOF specializes in organic farming.
 It’s country-specific, so you may need multiple memberships for global travel.